benefits, contraindications, and tips for working with older clients!

-But, gentle massage techniques can also decrease their fear, anxiety and the feeling of isolation, as well as stimulate circulation, bowels and flow of lymph.
+But, gentle massage techniques can also decrease their fear, anxiety and the feeling of isolation.

 Always make sure that they have discussed massage therapy with their doctor.
 There are conditions which would cause it to be harmful to the client.

 - Increase circulation and the overall sense of well-being that can be invaluable to the client.
 Many older people are in pain, feel sad and depressed or are tired of being alone.

 - Provides a Caring Touch - They may feel discarded by their family.
 But, after an hour of attentive and caring touch, they may feel valued again.

 - Provides Social Benefits - Studies show that social connections are a key element of good health for older people and isolation is very detrimental to health.

 - Reduces edema and, joint pain and swelling

 - Promotes relaxation, better sleep patterns, and deeper breathing

 - Severe inflammation of a vein

 - Swelling or edema